Back

 ABC Importer Ltd. requires materials from an overseas company, XYZ Exporter Co.
 However, XYZ Exporter is hesitant to engage in international trade with ABC Importer due to the legal and political complexities associated with international trade.

-So, ABC Importer works with an international trade finance provider to secure a Letter of Credit, guaranteeing that ABC Importer will provide full and timely payment for goods.
 If ABC Importer cannot meet the repayment terms, the provider will become responsible for payment.
 To secure this service, ABC Importer agrees to pay the finance provider a fee of 1% of the value of the trade deal.

 With the LC in place, XYZ Exporter sends the materials and raises an invoice, which ABC Importer pays on time and in full.
 ABC Importer then pays the fee owed to the finance provider.